The Sposeto family, Des Moines 1920. Clockwise from the left, Frank holding Mary 1, Caroline 8, Pat 7, Victoria, holding Dominic 2, John 5 and Rosa 4.

 After his stint at Freedomland, Chuck and Paul got another show.
 The pair were now working almost seven days a week but they managed to fit in some R&R too.
 Paul loved to water ski and Chuck had a catamaran/houseboat that went fast enough to water ski behind.
 One summer day, Chuck, his wife Eileen, their 2 little girls and the Ashley family went out for a spin when one of the huge outboard motors went dead.
 Paul got into the water to try to determine what was wrong.
 He discovered that somehow, the motor had gotten loose.
 All of a sudden it let go with Paul struggling to keep himself and the motor afloat!
 In typical Chuck fashion, instead of helping, he went racing around the deck yelling “Man overboard!
 Get my movie camera!”
 Paul wisely decided that the motor was less important than his life so he let go and it sank into the depths of Long Island Sound.
 Too bad Chuck didn’t get his camera in time!

 By the late 1960’s Chuck was ready for a change so he moved to Los Angeles to pursue serious acting roles, commercials and voice-over work.
 Paul and his puppets stayed In New York doing industrial films and performing at trade shows and events for major corporations.

 Paul always stayed physically fit.
-He didn’t smoke, drank socially and when he was stressed, he swam at the local YMCA.
+He didn’t smoke, was a moderate drinker and when he was stressed, he swam at the local YMCA.
 He also enjoyed golf and once, got a hole in one at Wykagyl Country Club where the family were members.

 After Vicki graduated from Iowa State University in 1974, she moved to Colorado and got a job at Copper Mountain Ski Area.
 Paul was an avid skier and visited often.
 Still handsome well into his 60’s, Vicki recalls her friends at the ski area swooning as her dad made his way through the lift line.